- Fall-Winter Programs

 - Build a close working student-mentor relationships with UM Faculty and research scholars.

 - Gain familiarity with the University of Michigan Campus Resources and Programs.

-The program seeks to attract a diverse student population, including women and historically underrepresented students, first generation college students, and students from low-income backgrounds and veterans.
+The program seeks to attract a diverse student population, including women and historically underrepresented students, first generation college students, students from low-income backgrounds, and veterans.